 Mann Rd and Ben Howard Rd

-Snohomish County Public Works is hosting a virtual public meeting to update residents on changes to the project including the construction timeline.
+Snohomish County Public Works hosted a virtual public meeting to update residents on changes to the project including the construction timeline on October 20, 2020.

 - Postcard invitation

 Mann Road is the only access point for hundreds of homes south of the City of Sultan.
 During the fall and winter, flooding in the area is caused by the Skykomish River, the South Slough, and streams draining the hills to the south.
 Multiple points along Mann Road, Ben Howard Road, and 311th Avenue SE are susceptible to flooding during these events.
 Road closures due to flooding disrupt residents from accessing their homes and impact school bus routes, emergency services, and more.

 In February 2015, Snohomish County committed to performing a hydraulic analysis of the area to understand where the roads flood, to what extent, and how the levels of the Skykomish River correlate with the flooding.

 The results of the study identified four locations susceptible to flooding at or less than a two-year recurrence interval: two along Ben Howard Road, one on Mann Road at Devil’s Elbow, and a long-stretch of 311th Avenue SE.